armbian/build/CONTRIBUTING.md

     mv output/patch/kernel-odroidxu4-current.patch patch/kernel/odroidxu4-current/add-gpio-line-names.patch
   ```

-Then you can ready to submit your patch to the Armbian project.
+Next, you can prepare to submit your patch to the Armbian project.

 ## Submitting Pull Requests